mattermost/docs/source/administration/config-settings.md

 **Enable Team Directory** (`"EnableTeamListing": false`)

 "true": Teams that are configured to appear in the team directory will appear on the system main page.
-Teams can configure this setting from **Team Settings -> Include this team in the Team Directory**; "true": Team directory on the system main page is disabled.
+Teams can configure this setting from **Team Settings -> Include this team in the Team Directory**; "false": Team directory on the system main page is disabled.

 ### SQL Settings